coreinfrastructure/best-practices-badge/criteria.md

 Here are the current (draft) criteria; it is certain to change.
 The criteria marked with &#8224; are intended to be automatically testable if the project is hosted on GitHub and follows standard conventions.
+The criteria marked with * at the end may be not applicable or not required;
+see their text for more information.
 The [name] marking is the short name of the criterion.
 In a few cases rationale is also included.